 - Offer to work as an apprentice to demonstrate your value and commitment.
 Create sample displays independently or donate them to show your design abilities.

 - Don’t be discouraged by rejection and keep applying for opportunities.
 Persistence is key to success in this field.

 - Be sure to showcase your people skills since you will be dealing with clients often, and that will be a critical skill to have.

 Many employers may care more about your passion and drive than education, so do not be afraid to get out there and try.

 How Much Do Floral Designers Make?

-According to the Bureau of Labor Statistics (BLS), the median salary for an experienced floral designer is only $29,880.
+Floral designers’ earnings can vary based on several factors.
+According to the Bureau of Labor Statistics (BLS), the median salary for floral designers is $29,880.

 Salary.com shows an average salary of $53,369, so earnings can vary greatly.

 However, it’s important to note that this data is from 2021, which was influenced by the pandemic.
 Furthermore, the BLS figures don’t account for self-employed florists, who often earn higher hourly rates.

 - Location plays a significant role, with urban areas generally offering higher salaries.